openedx/frontend-app-authoring/README.rst

 * Users with view only access are able to see the 'User Access' menu item, despite the fact it will just kick them back to the detail view.

+* The library isn't always updated between when it is changed in the edit view/create view and when you return to the authoring view.
+So sometimes you may need to refresh after changing a library to get the right authoring view.

+* Block previews may be jittery in the authoring view.